naughtius-maximus-8492/wireguard-tunnel-forwarding/README.md

        valid_lft forever preferred_lft forever
 ```

-We can see here that my physical interface is actually `ens18` so I should change `eth0` to `ens18`.
+We can see here that my physical interface is actually `ens18` so you should change `eth0` to `ens18`.

 # Running the Scripts
 Once these are all set, run `./tunnel-install.sh -s` on the server and `./tunnel-install.sh -p` on the peer server.